USEPA/webcms/terraform/webcms/README.md

 ### Drush

 This module creates a Drush task definition.
 The Drush task definition uses the same environment and secrets as Drupal, but instead of being run as an ECS service, the task is instead attached to the EventBridge cron schedule.

+### Routing

+This module creates an ALB target group and listener rule for Drupal.

 ## Module Outputs